Camp Douglas (Chicago): Command of Brigadier General William W. Orme

 On January 20, 1864, prisoners began to be transferred from White Oak Square to Prisoner's Square.
 The construction added 40 acre to the camp.
 The barracks had to be moved on rollers.
 When unpaid prisoners refused to do further work on the move, they were forced to use makeshift shelters rather than being allowed to sleep in the partially moved buildings.
 All the prisoners were not moved from White Oak Square until April 1864.

 Thanks to another inspection of the camp by Dr. Clark on February 4, 1864, flooring was restored to the barracks.
 Clark found that the number of working hydrants for supplying water to the camp had been increased from three to twelve.
 By February 27, 1864, floors were laid in all barracks and the structures were raised five feet off the ground on thick timber legs.
 This not only improved the sanitary condition of the barracks but helped prevent tunneling.
 During the move, many of the barracks and kitchens had been placed closer to the fences, which was found to encourage tunneling efforts.
 Upon the discovery of these escape efforts, prison officials moved the barracks further from the stockade walls, and reduced the attempts to escape by tunnels.

 On March 11, 1864, Colonel DeLand and his regiment were sent to the front.
-DeLand was wounded four times in the battles of the Wilderness, Spotsylvania, and Petersburg.
-He was taken prisoner by the Confederates but was not mistreated despite his command of Camp Douglas.
+DeLand was wounded four times after his time at Camp Douglas, at the Spotsylvania, Battle of the Crater, and Battle of Peebles Farm.
+He was taken prisoner by the Confederates at Peebles Farm but was not mistreated despite his command of Camp Douglas.
 His Confederate captors treated his wounds.
 DeLand was exchanged and discharged from the army on February 4, 1865.
 On March 13, 1867, Congress confirmed the award to DeLand of the honorary grade of brevet brigadier general to rank from March 13, 1865.